Bochner-type theorems for distributional category: Extensions for distributional category

 \begin{theorem} If $A\subset G(X)$ is a finitely generated free abelian group, then

 In particular, if $G(X)$ is finitely generated free abelian, then $\rank(G(X))\le\dcat(X)$.
-Moreover, \begin{enumerate} \itemsep -0.25em \item if $X$ is compact and $\rank(G(X)) = \dcat(X)$, then $\pi_1(X) \in FH(\Q)$ and, hence, $\Q$ has a finite resolution by finitely generated \emph{free} $\Q\pi_1(X)$-modules; \item if $X$ is a nilpotent space and $\rank(G(X)) = \dcat(X)$, then $X \simeq_\Q K(\pi_1(X),1)$; \item if $X$ is a closed $n$-manifold and $G(X)$ has finite index in $\pi_1(X)$, then $\rank(G(X)) = \dcat(X)$ implies $X \simeq T^n$. \end{enumerate} \end{theorem}
+Moreover, \begin{enumerate} \itemsep -0.4em \item if $X$ is compact and $\rank(G(X)) = \dcat(X)$, then $\pi_1(X) \in FH(\Q)$ and, hence, $\Q$ has a finite resolution by finitely generated \emph{free} $\Q\pi_1(X)$-modules; \item if $X$ is a nilpotent space and $\rank(G(X)) = \dcat(X)$, then $X \simeq_\Q K(\pi_1(X),1)$; \item if $X$ is a closed $n$-manifold and $G(X)$ has finite index in $\pi_1(X)$, then $\rank(G(X)) = \dcat(X)$ implies $X \simeq T^n$. \end{enumerate} \end{theorem}

-\begin{proof} Let $p:X'\to X$ be a regular covering map corresponding to $A\subset \pi_1(X)$, so that $\pi_1(X')=A$.
+\begin{proof} Let $p:X'\to X$ be a regular covering map corresponding to $A\subset \pi_1(X)$, so that $\pi_1(X')\cong A$.
 In fact, by Property (2) in Section~\ref{gott}, we have $\pi_1(X')=G(X')$ since $p_*(A)\subset G(X)$.
-Because $A$ is free abelian, we have $A=\Z^k$ for some $k$ so that the Hurewicz rank of $A$ is $k$.
-Thus, by Theorem~\ref{hurewicz}, we have $X'\simeq T^k\times Y$.
+Because $A$ is free abelian, we have $A\cong\Z^k$ for some $k$ so that the Hurewicz rank of $A$ is $k$.
+Thus, by Theorem~\ref{hurewicz}, we have $X'\simeq T^k\times Y$, where $Y$ is simply connected.
 Clearly, Theorem~\ref{djth} gives us the following series of inequalities (where recall that $\cu$ denotes the rational cup-length):

 Now, suppose $\rank(G(X)) = \dcat(X)$.
 Then we have $\cu(Y)=0$ so that $Y$ is rationally acyclic.
 But since $X' \simeq T^k \times Y$, we have for the universal cover $\wt{X}$ of $X$ that $\widetilde X \simeq \R^k \times Y$.
 Hence, $\wt{X}$ is also $\Q$-acyclic.
 Since the fundamental group of a space always acts properly discontinuously on the universal cover and $X$ is compact, we conclude that $\pi_1(X) \in FH(\Q)$.